 By default, notifications are bridged (shared) from an app on a phone to any paired watches.
-If you build a watch app and your app also exists on a paired phone, the app may create duplicate notifications.
-Wear OS includes features to handle this problem.
+If you build a watch app and your app also exists on a paired phone, users may receive duplicate notifications—one generated by the phone app (bridged), and one generated by the watch app.
+Wear OS includes features to control how and when notifications are "bridged".

 Avoid duplicate notifications

 When you create notifications from an external source, such as from Firebase Cloud Messaging, your mobile app and your wearable app may each display its own notifications on the watch.
-To avoid this sort of duplication, you disable bridging from your wearable app when it is installed.
+To avoid this sort of duplication, your wearable app should programmatically disable bridging.

 1. In the mobile app, use bridge tags when applicable